-With musical suites and magical sweets, Sir Peter Wright’s The Nutcracker is a festive feast for all the senses: Tchaikovsky’s score is rich with wonder, a Christmas tree grows to great heights and snow falls in an fairytale forest, and it’s performed with all the warmth and wit that’s found in the drop of whiskey that deepens the flavour of any Christmas cake; many an ingredient go into making this Nutcracker a Christmas treat to satisfy all tastes.
+With musical suites and magical sweets, Sir Peter Wright’s The Nutcracker is a festive feast for all tastes: Tchaikovsky’s score is rich with wonder and originality, a Christmas tree magically grows tall and mighty, and snowflakes fall and flurry in an fairytale forest.
+Yet, the true gift of the Royal’s Nutcracker is that it’s performed with all the warmth and wit found in a drop of whiskey – a necessary ingredient to deepen the flavour of any Christmas cracker.

-There’s sugary sweetness from the Royal Ballet School children at the Stahlbaum’s Christmas Eve bash, brought back from the brink of saccharine by the Royal Ballet’s believable and oft-overlooked character artists, with Elizabeth McGorian and Christopher Saunders as the idealised Edwardian hosts and Kristen McNally making a delicious meal out of the dancing mistress.
-As Drosselmeyer, the magician desperate to free his Nutcracker nephew from the Mouse King, Gary Avis is the cream that melts all the magic together, introducing his mechanical dolls – Paul Kay and Meaghan Grace Hinkis’s darting soldiers are a delight for children and adults alike – with a flourish of that magnificent cloak.
+The sugary sweetness from the Royal Ballet School children at the Stahlbaum’s Christmas Eve bash is brought back from the brink of saccharine by the Royal Ballet’s believable and oft-overlooked character artists, with Elizabeth McGorian and Christopher Saunders as the idealised Edwardian hosts and Kristen McNally making a delicious meal out of the dancing mistress.
+As Drosselmeyer, the magician desperate to free his Nutcracker nephew from the Mouse King, Gary Avis is the cream that melts all the magic together, introducing his mechanical dolls – with Paul Kay and Meaghan Grace Hinkis’s darting soldiers a delight for children and adults alike – with a flourish of that magnificent cloak.

-Glittering from their crowns down, Sarah Lamb and Steven McRae are gorgeously dressed in Julia Trevelyan Oman’s glorious designs, and their grande pas de deux as the Sugar Plum Fairy and her Prince, though, like icing, is purely decorative, is dazzling: deliciously delicate in Lamb’s développés à la seconde that McRae allows to breathe, delightful in the beautifully-jumped grande jetés, and, although Lamb’s gargouillades, gruelling as they are, lose a little froth in their final diagonal, the pairing are the icing on an already delectable cake.
+Glittering from their crowns down, Sarah Lamb and Steven McRae are gorgeously dressed in Julia Trevelyan Oman’s glorious designs, and their grande pas de deux as the Sugar Plum Fairy and her Prince is a dazzling decoration.
+Deliciously delicate in Lamb’s développés à la seconde, blossoming with McRae’s princely support, delightful in the beautifully-jumped grande jetés, and, even with Lamb’s gruelling gargouillades losing a little froth in their final diagonal, the pairing are the icing on an already delectable cake.